raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 ### Software

-You will need the Astro Pi Operating System, which comes in two flavours: Desktop and Flight.
-These are custom versions of the Raspberry Pi Operating System which include all the software libraries present on the Astro Pi units on the ISS.
+You will need the Operating System (OS) for the Astro Pi, which comes in two versions: Desktop and Flight.
+These are custom builds of the Raspberry Pi Operating System which include all the software libraries present on the Astro Pi units on the ISS.

 ### Additional resources